moosipall/moosipall/README.md

 🟢online 🌙offtab  ⛔afk/asleep

-my current main interests are aftg and hp 🧡
+my current main interests are all for the game and harry potter🧡

 its okay to sit with me even if my name has dniuid/dniuf/etc . im very anxious so im often quiet but ill warm up quickly if we have mutual interests ^^